ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - `return null on null input`

     The optional return null on null input specifies the function behavior when one or more of the input values are null.
-If return null on null input is specified, the system returns `null` on null input without actually invoking the UDF.
+If return null on null input is specified, the system returns `null` on null input without invoking the UDF.
 If called on null input is specified, the UDF is invoked even for null input values.

 ### Usage notes for UDFs implemented in PMML
 {: #aql-declare-usage}

-Functions created from PMML files take a single table called a params as their argument and output a table.
-The implementation of the function will map input fields between the input and output schema declared in the create function statement and the schema specified in the PMML file.
+Functions that are created from PMML files take a single table that is called `params` as their argument and output a table.
+The implementation of the function maps input fields between the input and output schema declared in the create function statement and the schema that is specified in the PMML file.
 In other words, the **DataDictionary** section that describes the names and types of fields that can appear in the input and output records that the model produces and consumes, the **MiningSchema** section that tells which named files defined in the DataDictionary section are in each tuple that represents a feature vector ,and the **Output** section that tells which named fields defined in the **DataDictionary** section are present in each tuple of the external representation of the output of the model.
-These functions must be table functions; each row in the table will be passed to the PMML model and produce an output row.
+These functions must be table functions; each row in the table is passed to the PMML model and produce an output row.

-    ]This schema information is necessary because the PMML and AQL type systems do not match perfectly.
+This schema information is necessary because the PMML and AQL type systems do not match perfectly.
 For example, PMML has several types to represent timestamps, while AQL currently requires users to encode timestamps as string values.
 The schema information also allows developers who know AQL but not PMML to understand the AQL rule set.

-The AQL compiler will check the input schema against the input schema of the PMML file to ensure that the two schemas are compatible.
-If the two schemas contain fields with the same name but incompatible types, compilation will fail with an appropriate error message.
-If the function’s input or output schemas contain extra or missing columns, the `resulting` function will ignore these columns and will not generate an error.
+The AQL compiler checks the input schema against the input schema of the PMML file to ensure that the two schemas are compatible.
+If the two schemas contain fields with the same name but incompatible types, compilation fails with an appropriate error message.
+If the function’s input or output schemas contain extra or missing columns, the `resulting` function ignores these columns and does not generate an error.
 The order of column names can be different between the AQL definition and the PMML file.
-If a column name appears in both input and output schemas but not in the PMML schema, then the values of that column will be passed through to the output of the function.
+If a column name appears in both input and output schemas but not in the PMML schema, then the values of that column are passed to the output of the function.

 ### Examples
 {: #aql-reference-examples-32}

 **Example 1: Declaring scalar UDFs with scalar values as input using Java**

-The following example shows a `create function` statement that declares a function named `udfCombineSpans`.
+The following example shows a `create function` statement that declares a function that is named `udfCombineSpans`.
 The user-defined function takes in two spans as input and returns a merged span similar to the first input span.
-The actual UDF Java™ function is packaged in a JAR file named `udfs.jar`, under the `udfjars` directory.
+The actual UDF Java™ function is packaged in a JAR file that is named `udfs.jar`, under the `udfjars` directory.
 The method that implements the function is `combineSpans` in class `com.ibm.test.udfs.MiscScalarFunc`.
 The method also declares a function `udfSpanGreaterThan` that returns `true` if the span is greater than the specified size.

 ```
 /**